pdxjohnny/LangChain-in-Kubernetes/README.md

     docker images
 ```

-## 3. Pull containers to the registry
+## 3. Push containers to the registry
 Your containers need to reside somewhere accessible so that they can be downloaded when the Kubernetes cluster is created.

 There are several options available, including Amazon ECR and Docker HUB.